HaderAC/GreatReadMe/README.md

 ## Description
 :spiral_notepad:

-* This is an app that runs with node.
-The app will prompt you to answers the quations necessary to fill out the read me file.
-It uses the inquirer package.
+* This is a node.js command line application that takes in information about employees on a sofware engineering team, then generates an HTML webpage that displays summaries of each person.

 ## Installation Instructions

 :keyboard:
 :package:
-* To install run node index.js
+* run node index.js

 ## Usage
 :battery:

-* No instructions provided
+* No usage intructions offered

 ## Contribution Guidelines
 :link:

-* inquiere package
+* Jest for running the unti test and Inquirer for collecting imput from user.

 ## Test Instructions
 :open_book:

-* Run node index.js
+* Apropriate test files created to test code.

 # License Information
 :memo: